Your website “About Page” won’t be a common entry point for visitors. But it could be a common exit point.

 You can’t fill that blank in with a feature, product, service, or brand name.
 Only a benefit works.

 I’m not telling you your About Page needs to include these exact words, but they need to communicate the idea.
 How are you going to help (a.k.a. the benefit) is really what the reader has come to learn.
-If you’re About Page doesn’t get the idea across, it fails.
+If your About Page doesn’t get the idea across, it fails.

 The value you provide is what your company is about.
 Therefore, it’s what your About Page should be about.